jpavley/SWE-Principles/text/Discussion.md

 ## Application of Principles, Values, Strategies to SWE

 I think it's the same for software engineering.
-When our values (simplicity, agility,iteration) are based in principles (Moore's Law, UTM, Economies of Scale, and UNIX Philosophy) we get better, more reliable software.
+When our values (simplicity, agility,iteration) are based in principles (Moore's Law, UTM, Economies of Scale, and UNIX Philosophy) we get better, more reliable software strategies.
 When our values are based on personal opinions we get fads, failures, and make phoney progress.

 I hope to be pretty rigorous about separating principles, values, and strategies from opinions, shortcuts, and tactics.
 There are enough statements of opinion across the Internet when it comes to software engineering.
 My personal opinions would just add noise to a noisy world.